-There was yet another way in which the Frankfurt international trade fair played an important role in the birth of today's Messe Frankfurt, for the increasing diversity of the products on offer quickly created a trend towards greater specialisation of trade fairs.
+There was yet another way in which the Frankfurt international trade fair played an important role in the birth of today's Messe Frankfurt, for the increasing diversity of the products on offer quickly created a trend towards greater specialisation of trade fairs, the "Frankfurt principle".
 The trend was kicked off in 1959 by Interstoff, a trade fair for apparel fabrics, and the first ISH followed in 1960.
 With Heimtextil, home and household textiles received their own trade fair in 1971, and the cancellation of the IAA in the same year led within a few short weeks to the development of Automechanika for automotive workshops and suppliers.
 1980 saw the launch of Musikmesse, and in 1990, the International Spring Fair was reorganised into the Premiere and Ambiente trade fairs.
 In 1996, Premiere was split into Paperworld, Beautyworld and Christmasworld, while the Autumn Fair was rechristened Tendence.
-In 2011, Creativeworld was added with its own event brand and an expanded trade fair concept, and it now takes place regularly alongside Paperworld and Christmasworld.
 It is a process which continues today.
 Frankfurt's trade fairs are continuing to develop, and new ones are being added.
 At the same time, the range of services offered by Messe Frankfurt is continually being expanded through digital facilities, offering essential added value to customers.